 The key to a stylish outfit can often be mixing casual and more formal, or new with old.

-You could opt for a blazer worn over your jeans and tee to add a more put-together feel to your concert outfit.
+You could opt for a blazer worn over your jeans or utility pants and tee or shirt to add a more put-together feel to your concert outfit.

 There are plenty of ways you could put together all of the clothes, shoes and accessories featured above.